yangfsds-rgb/sy-tudent/README.md

 Contributions are welcome!
 Please follow these guidelines:

 1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
+2. Create a new branch
-3. Commit your changes (`git commit -am 'Add your feature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/your-feature`)
+4. Push to the branch
 5. Create a pull request

 License
 -------

-This project is licensed under the MIT License.
-See the [LICENSE](https://yiyan.baidu.com/chat/LICENSE) file for details.
-Acknowledgments

 ---------------